mlrun/mlrun/docs/store/datastore.md

 ```

 `DatastoreProfileDBFS` init parameters:
-- `name`: name of the profile.
+- `name` &mdash; Name of the profile.
-- `endpoint_url` (optional): A string representing the endpoint URL of the DBFS service.
+- `endpoint_url` &mdash; A string representing the endpoint URL of the DBFS service.
 The equivalent to this parameter in environment authentication is "DATABRICKS_HOST".
-- `token` (optional): A string representing the secret key used for authentication to the DBFS service.
+- `token` &mdash; A string representing the secret key used for authentication to the DBFS service.
 For privacy reasons, it's tagged as a private attribute, and its default value is `None`.
 The equivalent to this parameter in environment authentication is "DATABRICKS_TOKEN".